Ab1345702/Meal_App/README.md

-# FoodSaveN
+# Foody's Heaven

-FoodSaveN is a web application that allows users to search for meal recipes, add their favorite recipes, and view detailed information about each recipe.
+Foody's Heaven is a web application that allows users to search for meal recipes, add their favorite recipes, and view detailed information about each recipe.

 ## Table of Contents
 - [Features](#features)